ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.10.2 =
+* Added additional validation in escaping in multiple places.
+* Fixed a number of issues related to the WordPress coding standard and the WordPress-VIP-Go coding standard.
+* Fixed visual misalignment of menu property fields and accompanying dropdown buttons.
+* Fixed inconsistent spacing aroud some radio buttons on the settings page.
+* Introduced a limit to how many unique menu URLs can be remembered by the "highlight new menu items" feature.
+Previously, when this feature was enabled, the plugin would record each "seen" menu item, which could cause the associated database entry to grow endlessly.
+Now the plugin will remember up to 700 items per user.
+* Tested with WordPress 6.0 (release candidate) and 6.1-alpha.

 = 1.10.1 =
 * Fixed the `[ame-user-info]` shortcode not working in login redirects.
 It would always output "(No user)" instead of the actual user data.